marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

 ### install chruby

 What is `chruby`?
 It's a tool for switching ruby interpreters installed on your machine.
 How do you install `chruby`?.
-Read this https://github.com/postmodern/chruby#install.
+[Read this](https://github.com/postmodern/chruby#install).

 - You download it,
 - unpack it